The Problem with Unmarried Parents Splitting Up!

 The big problem every unmarried parent faces when splitting up.

 Because the United States treats unmarried couples as strangers, facing a breakup could mean loss of assets, unfair division of property or finances, and an even messier custody battle over their child.
-Although Florida family law attorneys and child custody lawyers are there to assist with these things, unmarried couples will still face a lot of legal obstacles.
+Although Phoenix family law lawyers and child custody attorneys are there to assist with these things, unmarried couples with children will still face a lot of legal obstacles.